Naradice/finance_client/finance_client/csv/README.md

 (ToDo) Currently datetime are convert to UTC.
 It may shift datetime from your localtime.

 ### Rolling Data
-(Testing) When you get ohlc data, you can specify frame to roll time frequency.
+When you get ohlc data, you can specify frame to roll time frequency.

 ```
 symbols = [1812, 1963]